Skip to content

 Importance of sales quotas

-Here are a few of the most essential reasons why sales goals are paramount:
+Here are some essential reasons why sales quotas are important:

 • Performance evaluation: Quotas provide a standard way to measure how well a sales team is doing.